SecIndOpT/case_study_pl_snack_pack/README.md

 - Equipping the EE with a root certificate as part of the security setup when booting from factory default state.

-- Maintaining a list of trusted (CA) certificates on the intermediary entitiy (architecture 2 from before).
+- Maintaining a list of trusted (CA) certificates on the intermediary entity (architecture 2 from before).

 - Equip the EE during initialization with a copy of the relevant root CA public keys by out-of-band means.